 How the AI prep JSON helps

-The Store Submission assistant now has its own AI JSON flow.
+The App Store Assistant now has its own AI JSON flow.
 That JSON is separate from the public listing JSON.
 The Google Play prep JSON exists to help AI answer things like:

 - package name